 This accreditation often applies to certain types of schools, such as religious or seminary schools.
-National accreditation is not restricted to a particular region; it is available to schools all over the country.
+National accreditation is available to schools all over the country.
 It’s important to remember that while credits from regionally accredited institutions might transfer to a nationally accredited institution, the reverse is not often true.

 Challenge: Minority Mentors & Role Models

 It’s tough to face challenges alone.
 For a minority student in a field that isn’t representative of the population at large, it can be difficult to find mentors, role models, and helpers who can relate to what you’re going through.
 According to the American Association of Critical-Care Nurses, only 13% of full-time nursing faculty identify as minorities.
 However, those faculty members tend to recognize the challenges minority students face and become active participants in helping those students reach their educational goals.
 Take a look at some ways to find those role models and mentors everyone needs.

 Cultural competence is the ability to relate to people who have cultural practices different from our own.
 It requires certain skills that might not come easily, such as developing personal awareness and sensitivity, diving into knowledge about cultures you don’t understand, and using the resulting skills to reflect a new attitude in relationships with peers, educators, and coworkers.